 The traction on this shoe is not as aggressive as others, but it still does well on everything from technical trails to roads.
 The lugs aren't super long, nor are they super aggressive.
 However, they are varied in size and multidirectional, grabbing the trail when soaring over singletrack.

 The outsole is okay, but it could be a lot better.
 It sticks to different surfaces for versatility in its uses.
 That said, it's not super aggressive.

 Since the tread is not very aggressive, they do well for crossover routes that might go to gravel or paved roads.
-On that same note, because they aren't so aggressive, they didn't perform as well as other contenders on super soft or slippery surfaces like heavy mud and steep, loose trails, as they sometimes slipped and didn't shed mud well.
+On that same note, because they are mild, they didn't perform as well as other contenders on super soft or slippery surfaces like heavy mud and steep, loose trails, as they sometimes slipped and didn't shed mud well.
 As a result of this, it earns a lower score then its contenders in this metric.
-Overall, because of its tread, we'd recommend this shoe for all-around use, with the exception of the nastiest weather or super technical surfaces.
+Overall, because of its tread, we'd recommend this shoe for all-around use, except for the nastiest weather or super technical surfaces.

 The lugs aren't super deep or aggressive but they stick to sandy and wet surfaces.

 With just a wide forefoot that accommodates massive amounts of toe splay, we are happy to announce it feels incredibly stable on the trail.
 The low profile (with a 3mm drop) keeps you close to the ground while providing some lateral stability on less technical trails.
 Besides, the built-in rock plate helps to distribute the impact of stepping on smaller rocks and roots.